Numerical Reconstruction of Coefficients in Elliptic Equations Using Continuous Data Assimilation: Numerical results

 \section{Numerical results}

 In this section, we present two numerical examples.
-In all examples, we take $\Omega = (0,1)\times (0,1)$, and uniform triangle meshes in $\Omega$ are used to build reconstructions of $q$ and $f$ with continuous and piecewise-linear functions.
+In all examples, we take $\Omega = (0,1) \times (0,1)$, and uniform triangle meshes in $\Omega$ are used to build reconstructions of $q$ and $f$ using continuous and piecewise-linear functions.
 The conjugate gradient method described in \cite[Section 3.4]{hasanouglu2021introduction} is used with suitable fixed step sizes (usually taken to be $\mu$) and the approximated gradients in Section \ref{sec:ellip-aprox-grad} to update the reconstructions $\tilde{q}_{h_q}$ and $\tilde{f}_{h_f}$, and iteration is stopped once the error $J(\tilde{q}, \tilde{f})$ starts to increase.
-The initial guesses of the coefficients are always taken to be constant functions, and the reconstructions are completed in dozens of iterations with the error functional decreasing exponentially fast.
-The computations are conducted in Wolfram Mathematica 13.2 and in particular the numerical solutions of our elliptic equations are obtained using built-in functionalities of the software.
+The initial guesses of the coefficients are always taken to be constant functions.
+The computations are conducted in Wolfram Mathematica 13.2, and, in particular, the numerical solutions of our elliptic equations are obtained using the software's built-in functionalities.

-For convenience, in the simulations $I_h u$ is replaced by quadric Lagrange interpolation $\mathcal{I}_h u$ that is built from the pointwise data of $u$, which is also a more realistic setting since in practice the data of $u$ are measured at discrete points.
+For convenience, in the simulations $I_h u$ is replaced by the quadratic Lagrange interpolation $\mathcal{I}_h u$ that is built from the pointwise data of $u$, which is also a more realistic setting since in practice the data of $u$ are measured at discrete points.
 And instead of solving (\ref{eq:elliptic-2}) we numerically solve